 The filter is Windows only, designed to work with Photoshop CS and CC.
 Photoshop CS6 is the recommended version.

 The plugin is available for 32-bit and 64-bit versions of Photoshop.
 The 32-bit plugin is free, but the 64-bit version is only available after a small payment.
 If you like the 32-bit version, and want 64-bit support and more features, please support by purchasing!

-Unzip the filters to your Photoshop plug-in folder, usually at C:\Program Files\Adobe\Photoshop\Plug-ins\.
-The filters will appear in the filter menu under the "SuperRune Filters" category.
+Super Cubic includes two plugins.
+Unzip them both to your Photoshop plug-in folder, usually at C:\Program Files\Adobe\Photoshop\Plug-ins\.
+The filters will appear in the filter menu under the "SuperCubic Filters" category.

 First some info on my setup.
-I shoot my panoramas using a Nikon 10.5mm fisheye lens on my full frame Canon camera.
-I only shoot three angles, using my Manfrotto 300N to get an accurate 120 degree separation.
-This is what is called a single-row panorama, since I do not shoot any photos of what is straight above or straight below.
+I shoot my panoramas using a Nikon 10.5mm fisheye lens on a full frame Canon camera.
+I only shoot three angles, using the click-lock on my Atome pano head to get an accurate 120 degree separation.
+The images are shot in RAW, then processed in Adobe Camera Raw to remove aberration and vignetting.
+I then convert these photos into a 360 panorama using PTGui.
+This is what's known as a single-row panorama, because the camera did not shoot anything straight above or straight below.

 With this duplicate layer selected, go to the filter menu and select the '1: SuperCubic...' filter from the 'SuperRune Filters' category.
 To make the workflow easier, I have numbered the plugins.
-So the 1: plugins are the one you run first, followed by the 2:s.
+So the "1:" plugin is the one you run first, followed by the "2:".

 Click 'OK' and the filter will start working.